VanderbiltML/vanderbiltml1.github.io/index.md

 ---
 **News**:

-* Join our [Google Group](https://groups.google.com/forum/#!forum/vanderbiltml/join) for discussions and notifications of weekly seminar talks
+* Join our [Google Group](https://groups.google.com/forum/#!forum/vanderbiltml/join) for discussions and notifications of weekly seminar talks.

 {% for category in site.data.talks %}
 # {{ category.type }}